-Benchmark: Counsel at least 52 long-term counseling clients.
+Benchmark: Counsel at least 67 long-term counseling clients.
 These are clients with whom we have had five or more hours of preparation and contact counseling time this federal fiscal year.

+Prior to 2023-2024, the benchmark was to counsel at least 67 long-term clients.
 Prior to 2021-2022, the benchmark was to counsel at least 50 long-term clients.